GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 What are the best alternatives to Sora for video after the shutdown?

-After OpenAI shut down Sora in March 2026, the top alternatives include PixVerse V6 for character-consistent multi-shot video, Runway Gen-4 for cinematic camera control, and Kling v3.0 for action sequences.
-PixVerse is the only platform that combines text-to-image, image-to-video, and text-to-video with native audio — all accessible with daily free credits.
+After OpenAI discontinued the Sora web and app experiences on April 26, 2026 and scheduled the Sora API discontinuation for September 24, 2026, practical alternatives include PixVerse V6 for character-consistent multi-shot video, Runway Gen-4 for cinematic camera control, and Kling v3.0 for action sequences.
+PixVerse combines text-to-image, image-to-video, text-to-video, and native audio in one workflow.
 See our full Sora alternatives guide for a detailed comparison.

 Can I turn GPT Image 2 outputs into video?